-Currently, the U.S. tax code is 55,000 pages long.
-It’s over two million of credits, loop-holes and giveaways.
+For too long, the U.S. tax code was overly burdensome.
 It takes the average small business 37 hours to do their taxes.
 That’s time and money they should be able to spend growing the business.

-That is why I am a co-sponsor and consistent supporter of the Fair-Tax, which would replace the current progressive income tax with a national sales tax.
+While I believe our historic tax reform package will go a long way towards making a better tax code, I am still a co-sponsor and consistent supporter of the Fair-Tax, which would replace the current progressive income tax with a national sales tax.
 The benefit of the Fair-Tax is that it taxes most individuals at a lower rate than the income tax.
 It also only taxes the goods and services you purchase, encourages saving, and produces similar revenue to the current code, just in a much simpler manner.
 Most importantly, it would mean the end of the corrupt IRS that has been used as a political tool to intimidate businesses and individuals.

 The federal government does not exist to create jobs.
 In fact, every new job it does “create” is paid for by American taxpayers.
 What Washington should be doing is cutting taxes and limiting harmful regulations.
 If that happens, businesses – especially small businesses – will once again begin to expand, hire and thrive.

 During my time as Chairman of the House Small Business Committee, I made job creation my top priority.
 America’s small businesses create 70% of all new jobs.
 Removing the fear of new taxes and regulations is the key to growing our economy.
 Government can’t create jobs, but it can create an environment where all of us have the opportunity to prosper and succeed.